Lemon2311/IoTFleet.js/README.md

 * Note: To make sure Platform.io recognises the project, make sure to open `Esp32Server.cpp` (the ESP32 project) in a separate window.

 ## MicroPythonServer.py
-Suitable for any device running microPython
+*Suitable for any device running MicroPython*

 Create a WIFI_CREDENTIALS.py file inside MicroPythonServer.py containing wifi credentials like so
 ```python